MarvelousSoftware/marvelous-aurelia-forms/README.md

 Project documentation: [http://marvelous.software/docs.html#/forms](http://marvelous.software/docs.html#/forms)

-Please bear in mind that this library is still in the beta and some features (like translations support) might be missing.
+NOTE: Please bear in mind that this library is still in the beta and some features (like translations support) might be missing.

 ## Installation
 Install the forms library using jspm: